Comparison of the mean field and Bohmian semi-classical approximations to the Rabi model: Comparison of the semi-classical approaches

 The full set of parameters is given in table \ref{tab:jaynes_cummings_excited}.
 We again use the rotating phase approximation to calculate the full quantum result.
 The results are given in figure \ref{fig:jaynes_cummings_excited}.
 Only the initial phase of collapse is presented, in which there already is a clear difference among the two approximation methods when the atom again initially starts from the excited state.

 The mean field approximation agrees very well with the full quantum result, with only significant deviations given by the small wiggles in the mean field result.
 This is a consequence of neglecting the counter-rotating terms in the rotating wave approximation for the full quantum result.
-This effect has also been present in figures \ref{fig:jaynes_cummings_comparison1} and \ref{fig:jaynes_cummings_comparison2}, however less prominent.
+The very same effect has also been present in figures \ref{fig:jaynes_cummings_comparison1} and \ref{fig:jaynes_cummings_comparison2}, however less prominent.
 The Bohmian semi-classical approximation, however, differs a lot from the full quantum result.
 It features pronounced oscillations apparently with the frequency of the external field, although no longer around $W=0$, but heavily skewed towards the excited state.
 In the excited state, many particles have large values of X, thus creating strong fields which couple back to the quantum system apparently protecting it from falling to the ground state.
+In contrast, the magnitude of the backreaction is negligible in the mean field case, which explains why the usual semiclassical approximation reproduces the collapse of population inversion oscillations well.
+In fact, the absence of a backreaction term, i.e., putting the right hand side of equations \eqref{101} or \eqref{eq:semiclassical_classical_part_Bohmian} to zero, yields a very similar curve.

-Note that this effect is observed exclusively when the atom initially is in the excited state.
+Note that such a discrepancy between the two approaches is observed exclusively when the atom initially is in the excited state.
 When taking the ground state as initial value for the population inversion and sampling the Bohmian particle's initial position from that state, there is again no discernible difference between the two semi-classical approaches (not shown).

 In the full quantum theory, the position of a Bohmian particle tends to follow the bulk of the packet, because of equivariance.
 So in particular, if the state is near the ground state or near the excited state, then the particle will (usually) be in the respective support.
 However, the particle no longer follows the bulk of the packet in the case of the Bohmian semi-classical approximation, because of the lack of equivariance.
 Even though the wave function might transition from the excited state to the ground state, the particle tends not to move to the support of the ground state.
 It seems to be obstructed from doing so because of the radial nodes that emerge dynamically.
 This was observed when analyzing trajectories of such particles.